-An identifier is a sequence of letters and digits; the first character must be alphabetic.
-The underscore '' counts as alphabetic.
-Upper and lower case letters are considered different.
-On the PDP-11, no more than the first eight characters are significant, and only the first seven for external identifiers.
+An identifier is a sequence of letters and digits; the first character must be a letter; the underscore \ counts as a letter.
+Upper- and lower-case letters are different.
+No more than the first eight characters are significant, although more may be used.
+External identifiers, which are used by various assemblers and loaders, are more restricted: